Interferometer Techniques for Gravitational-Wave Detection: Optical Readout

 Using the same example photodiode as before: in order to be able to detect an optical beat $\omega_{-}$ would need to be smaller than 100~MHz.
 If we take two, sightly detuned Nd:YAG lasers with $f$~=~282~THz, this means that the relative detuning of these lasers must be smaller than 10\super{-7}.

 In general, for a field with several frequency components, the photodiode signal can be written as

 For example, if the photodiode signal is filtered with a low-pass filter, such that only the DC part remains, we can compute the resulting signal by looking for all components without frequency dependence.
-The frequency dependence vanishes when the frequency becomes zero, i.e., in all parts \miranda{I am not sure what 'addends' means.
-Perhaps another word would be better.} of Equation~(\ref{eq:intensity}) with $\w_i = \w_j$.
+The frequency dependence vanishes when the frequency becomes zero, i.e.~in all parts of Equation~(\ref{eq:intensity2}) with $\w_i = \w_j$.
 The output is a real number, calculated like this: